csdms/bmi/paper/paper.md

 # Summary

-Component modeling,
-in which a new model is created by coupling the inputs and outputs of existing numerical models, is a research technique gaining adoption in Earth-surface process research.
+Component modeling is a research technique where a new model is constructed by coupling the inputs and outputs of existing models.
-For example,
-@ratliff:2018
+Component modeling traces its roots to component-based software engineering, where a software system is constructed from a number of independent, reusable software components, each encapsulating a unit of functionality, and exposing inputs and outputs through an interface.
+A tangible analogy is a bicycle.
+A bicycle is a system of reusable, replaceable components.
+Tires are one of the components.
+You can easily swap in a studded tire for icy winter streets, then swap it out again in the summer.

+While there is a longer history of component modeling in fields such as climate modeling, with the Earth System Modeling Framework [@collins:2005], component modeling is relatively new to the earth surface processes community.
+Some recent examples include
-show that a river model transporting sediment can feed a delta model, which distributes the sediment, while @hoch:2019 show that coupling hydrologic and hydrodynamic models may sharpen inundation estimates in flood modeling.
+@ratliff:2018, who show that a river model transporting sediment can feed a delta model, which distributes the sediment, and @hoch:2019, who show that coupling hydrologic and hydrodynamic models may sharpen inundation estimates in flood modeling.

-In software engineering,
-an interface is a named set of functions with prescribed arguments and return values.
+In component-based software engineering, components communicate through interfaces, which are named sets of functions with prescribed arguments and return values.
+The bicycle analogy above benefits from an standard interface for tire diameter and width.
+Likewise,
+component modeling can benefit from an interface for describing the inputs, outputs, and behaviors of a model.
-The *Basic Model Interface* (BMI) provides a standard set of functions for querying, modifying, and running a model or tool.
+The *Basic Model Interface* (BMI) provides a standard set of functions for querying, modifying, and running a model.
 Equipping a model with a BMI
 allows the model to be coupled with other models that expose a BMI.
 The BMI concept was introduced by @peckham:2013